EnitanM/docs/content/get-started/quickstart/hello-world.md

 1. Under the `readme-edits` branch you created, click the _README.md_ file.
 1. To edit the file, click {% octicon "pencil" aria-label="Edit file" %}.
 1. In the editor, write a bit about yourself.
-Try using different Markdown elements.
+Try using different lines.
 {% ifversion code-search-code-view %}
 1. Click **Commit changes...**.
 1. In the "Propose changes" box, write a commit message that describes your changes.